NicoNRG2/CV-Project-MoCap/README.md

 Additionally, we test a modern 2D human pose estimation algorithm (**YOLO-Pose**) and evaluate its performance.
 At the end, we display the 3D skeleton on **Unreal Engine**.

+The steps of the project are summarized as follow:
+1. Annotate Player’s Poses
+2. 3D Player Reconstruction via Triangulation
+3. Align and compare the players’ poses annotations with the motion capture data
+4. Run a human pose estimation algorithm on multiview data, evaluate them with respect to the ground truth
+   4a.
+Visualize the skeleton in Unreal Engine

 # ⚙️ Requirements